 A list will be provided to all students suggesting items that they should bring with them when they move in.
 Also, check the “Packing” tab in this section of the website.

 Living on-campus is a great way for first-time college students to adjust to college life.
-First-time students under 20 whose permanent address is 50 or more miles from campus are required to live on-campus for one year; students who live within 50 miles of campus are not required to live on but are strong encouraged.
-Housing is also available, but optional for transfer students.
+First-time students under 20 whose permanent address is 50 or more miles from campus are required to live on-campus for one year; students who live within 50 miles of campus are not required to live on-campus but are strongly encouraged.
+Housing is also available, but optional, for transfer students.